Fake memo but real code? India-U.S. hacking mystery deepens

 Military and cyber-security experts in India say the hackers may have created the purported military intelligence memo simply to draw attention to their work, or to taint relations between close allies India and the United States.

-"There is some malicious intent, but to try and work out who has done it, given the current nature of the Internet, is an exercise in futility," said Cherian Samuel, a specialist on cyber-security and Indo-U.S. relations at India's Defense Ministry-funded Institute for Defense Studies and Analyses.
+"There is some malicious intent, but to try and work out who has done it, given the current nature of the Internet, is an exercise in futility," said Cherian Samuel, a specialist on cyber-security and Indo-U.S. relations at India's Defence Ministry-funded Institute for Defence Studies and Analyses.

-Speculation has focused on India's neighbors, arch-rival Pakistan and China, both of which are active in cyber-operations.
+Speculation has focused on India's neighbours, arch-rival Pakistan and China, both of which are active in cyber-operations.

 "It's also possible that Pakistan's hackers have done it, or China's hackers," said Mukesh Saini, an expert on cyber-security who served on the secretariat of India's national security council, an intelligence agency, until 2006.